awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 1. \(Recommended\) Repeat these steps in each Region using your unique detector ID for that Region to enable GuardDuty monitoring coverage for all members in all AWS Regions\.

-## Consolidating GuardDuty master accounts under a single organization delegated administrator<a name="consolidate-orgs"></a>
+## Consolidating GuardDuty administrator accounts under a single organization delegated administrator<a name="consolidate-orgs"></a>

-GuardDuty recommends using association through AWS Organizations to manage member accounts under a master account\.
-You can use the example process outlined below to consolidate master and member associated by invitation under a single organization master\.
+GuardDuty recommends using association through AWS Organizations to manage member accounts under a delegated administrator account\.
+You can use the example process outlined below to consolidate administrator and member associated by invitation in an organization under a single GuardDuty delegated administrator \.

 1. Ensure all accounts you wish to manage GuardDuty for are part of your organization\.
 For information on adding account to your organization see [Inviting an AWS account to join your organization ](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html)\.

-1. Disassociate all member accounts from pre\-existing master accounts, except those under the account you wish to designate as the GuardDuty delegated administrator for the organization\.
+1. Disassociate all member accounts from pre\-existing administrator accounts, except those under the account you wish to designate as the GuardDuty delegated administrator for the organization\.
 **Note**
-Accounts already being managed by a GuardDuty master or master accounts with active members cannot be added to a different GuardDuty master account\.
-Each organization can have only one GuardDuty master account per region, and each member account can have only one master\.
+Accounts already being managed by a GuardDuty delegated administrator or delegated administrator accounts with active members cannot be added to a different GuardDuty delegated administrator account\.
+Each organization can have only one GuardDuty delegated administrator account per region, and each member account can have only one delegated administrator\.

 1. Designate a GuardDuty delegated administrator for the organization from the **Settings** page\.